osx11/MagicQuiz/README.md

 # MagicQuiz
-A survey website for MagicStore
+An anonymous polls website for MagicStore